 Treatment facility design, capacity, and reliability shall comply with the requirements of NAC 445A.
 The location and design of treatment facilities shall consider topography, soil conditions, and potential hazards such as fire, earthquake, and flood.
 Treatment facility plans and specifications shall be submitted to the Nevada Division of Environmental Protection Bureau of Safe Drinking Water for review and approval.
-Following written approval of the treatment facility by the Nevada Division of Environmental Protection Bureau of Safe Drinking Water, plans and specifications shall be submitted to the Engineering Division and Public Works Department for review and approval.
+Following written approval of the treatment facility by the Nevada Division of Environmental Protection Bureau of Safe Drinking by the Submitted to the Submitted to the Unit of Safe Drinking Water, plans and specifications shall be submitted to the Engineering Division and Public Works Department for review and approval.